francocurotto/YDDM-re-old/NOTES.md

 This means that most likely I will have to refactor dice_set and dice_library, and do some regresion test commenting some of my progress of today.

+# 2021-02-01
+Finish the implementation of summon_set as wel as the refactor previously mentioned.
+Now hoping to finish the attack logic soon.
+For now I will implement the GBA game rules for attacks (use of type advantages and retaliation damage for attacking defending monsters), but in the furute one should be able to modifiy these rules (in this case, disable them).
+Not sure how I'll implement it though.